 - McGrath, S., Liu, J., Stevenson, B. C., and

-Behie, A. M. (in press) Density and population size
+Behie, A. M. (2023) Density and population size estimates

-estimates of the endangered northern yellow-cheeked
+of the endangered northern yellow-cheeked crested

-crested gibbon Nomascus annamensis in selectively
+gibbon Nomascus annamensis in selectively logged

-logged Veun Sai-Siem Pang National Park in Cambodia using
+Veun Sai-Siem Pang National Park in Cambodia using

 acoustic spatial capture-recapture methods.
 PLoS